logto-io/logto/README.md

 # Logto

-Logto[^info] helps you build the sign-in experience and user identity within minutes.
+Logto[^info] helps you build the sign-in, auth, and user identity within minutes.

 **Highlights**